verhas/License3j/readme.md

 for the command parameters that have names.
 Thus you can type `si` instead of `sign` to sign a license.

-Later versions of License3j will not include the Repl application.
-The Repl application will be moved to a separate library and it will use the `javax0.repl` library as a framework.
+Older versions of License3j included the Repl application.
+The current and later versions of License3j will not include the Repl application.
+The Repl application is moved to a separate library and it uses the `javax0.repl` library as a framework.
 This solution provides a leaner license3j library that you include into your application.
-Your application will not contain the code of the License3j Repl application.
+Your application will not contain the code of the License3j Repl application and of the libraries that it uses.
 Moving the repl framework to a separate library makes it more viable and can be used by other Java applications as well.

 No matter which version you use following 3.0.0 there will be a Repl application available to manage the licenses and the keys.

 ## Download and Installation